 Empowering Youth and Adults Through Creativity

 The happiness and success of our young people rests on more than academic achievement and IQ.
-They need life skills often missing from traditional teaching and youth programmes.
+They need life skills often missing from traditional teaching and youth program.
 Our mission is to create a movement of people who are able to fill that gap, providing creative, transformative learning experiences to help the next generation to tap into their full potential.

 Want to join the movement?
 Find out how here.

 We offer training and support to people just like you to help you become and inspiring and life changing social artist.
 We work with people from a wide variety of backgrounds including teachers, youth workers, artists and programme leaders.
 We also forge partnerships with organisations and communities across the globe.
 Although we specialize in youth empowerment, many of the people in our network also use these skills in a variety of settings including working with adult groups or driving positive change in their communities.